open-contracting/standard-development-handbook/docs/standard/schema.md

 ## Forward and backwards compatibility

-A conformance statement in the standard's documentation provides guidance on how forward and backwards compatibility should be interpreted.
+The standard's documentation contains a [deprecation policy](http://standard.open-contracting.org/latest/en/schema/deprecation/) and a description of its approach to [semantic versioning](http://standard.open-contracting.org/latest/en/support/governance/#versions).

 ```eval_rst
   .. todo::